sherifahmed990/Cross-Layer-2-Bridge/README.md

 - [x] Write Solidity Contracts
 - [x] Deploy Contracts
-- [x] Create a React front end to interacte with the SourceDomainSideBridge
+- [x] Create a React front end to interact with the SourceDomainSideBridge
 - [ ] Completing the frontend for the remaining contracts
 - [ ] Testing
 - [ ] Deploying on the Mainnet